Saadzoi Law

 Get a Free Legal Case Evaluation to Find Out if You Are Eligible.

-These conditions may included drug and alcohol counseling, community service, restitution, etc. Similar to a probationary program, the ARD program requires a period of supervision.
+These conditions may include drug and alcohol counseling, community service, restitution, etc. Similar to a probationary program, the ARD program requires a period of supervision.

-Find out if you meet requirements for the ARD program
+Find out if you meet the requirements for the ARD program

 610-566-5956